sd2beatles/MySQL-recipe-in-English-/chapter_9.md

 (1) The omponents of Z-chart are

-- Monthly Revenue: the total amount of sales is recorded each month.
+- Monthly sale: the total amount of sales is recorded each month.
-- Aggregated Revenue: Sales are calculated in a cumulate sum  up to the previous month.
+- Aggregated sales: Sales are calculated in a cumulate sum  up to the previous month.
 - Moving Sum:  Sum is made based on the last 11 months and a month of interest.

  (2) Considerations in analyzing z-chart